 Nicaragua Process Service

 Nicaragua Process service, also known as "service of process,” is the procedure employed to give appropriate notice of initial legal action to another party (such as a defendant), court, or administrative body in an effort to exercise jurisdiction over that person so as to enable that person to respond to the proceeding before the court, body, or other tribunals.
-Notice is furnished by delivering a set of court documents (called "process") to the person to be served; process service is performed by a process server.
+Notice is furnished by delivering a set of court documents (called "process") to the person to be served; a process server performs Nicaragua process service.

 Nicaragua PROCESS SERVERs